f1nniboy/blog/src/content/posts/headscale-with-mullvad/index.md

 }
 ```

 This works fine on my desktop and laptop, but how can you use Tailscale and Mullvad simultaneously on mobile?
-Android only supports one connected VPN at a time, and I don't feel like tinkering with firewall settings there (*if that's even possible?*).
+Android only supports one connected VPN at a time.
 It would also be nice to get rid of the standalone Mullvad app on desktop and just connect to the relays directly, without the `nftables` hack.

 # Doing Some Research
 While scouting the Headscale repo, I stumbled across issue **[#1545](https://github.com/juanfont/headscale/issues/1545)** requesting support for "Wireguard-only peers," exactly what Tailscale added to support Mullvad exit nodes.

-At first the issue seemed pretty stale — opened in September 2023 and still open — but coincidentally a **[PR](https://github.com/juanfont/headscale/pull/2892)** was just recently opened to implement this feature.
-The creator said they've been using this feature for a while now & it sounded prettty feature-complete, so I decided to give it a try.
+At first the issue seemed pretty stale — created in September 2023 and still open — but coincidentally a **[PR](https://github.com/juanfont/headscale/pull/2892)** was just recently opened to implement this feature.
+The developer said they've been using this feature for a while now & it sounded pretty feature-complete, so I decided to give it a try.

 If you're on NixOS, making use of this pull request is as easy as ...
 ```nix